greysondn/minecraft/.timecards/greysondn.md

 ## Friday 02 December

-- `0:17` Work on database design and data export
+- `00:17` Work on database design and data export
+- `07:51` swapping repos, only count half the time later on.